 In some states, environmental technicians who do some types of inspections need a license.
-See the Licensed Occupations Tool from CareerOneStop to find out what the requirements are in the state in which you plan to work.

 In addition to a license and formal training, an environmental technician needs certain soft skills, or personal qualities, to succeed in this occupation.
-He or she must have excellent reading comprehension skills in order to understand work-related documents.
+He must have excellent reading comprehension skills in order to understand work-related documents.
 Strong critical thinking skills will allow him or her to weigh possible solutions to problems.
-Because he or she often functions as a member of a team, an environmental technician also needs excellent communication skills, including listening, speaking and writing skills, as well as strong interpersonal skills.
+Because she often functions as a member of a team, an environmental technician also needs excellent communication skills, including listening, speaking and writing skills, as well as strong interpersonal skills.

 Beginning environmental technicians work under the direct supervision of an environmental scientist or a more senior technician.
 With experience, he or she will receive only general supervision and may eventually supervise those with less experience.